Yann-R/homebrew-canettes/README.md

 First, type once:
 - `brew tap Yann-R/canettes`

-and then, use as you want:
+and then, install as you want:
 - `brew install <formula-name>`
 - `brew install --cask <cask-name>`